 - Developers used to code the requirements

-We know quality is synonymous with testing.
-But, many people in the software development process think the quality is restricted to the tester’s job responsibility.
+We know quality is synonymous with software testing.
+But, many people in the full-stack software development process think the quality is restricted to the tester’s job responsibility.

 Quality – Present Day

 Today, the agile team is the buzzword as it breaks down barriers that divide quality into the responsibility of individuals.
-Now, quality is not the sole responsibility of testers anymore.
-Every member associated with the software development product, to any extent, needs to own quality.
-What makes any agile team fit for the product quality is the mindset that accepts everyone is responsible for quality.
+Now, quality is not the sole responsibility of QA Software Testers anymore.
+Every member associated with the full stack software development product, to any extent, needs to own quality.
+What makes any agile team fit for product quality is the mindset that accepts everyone is responsible for quality.

 Quality does not come naturally.
-From testers to developers to leaders, the team sticks to quality quotient at all stages of software development.
+From QA software testers to full-stack software developers to leaders, the team sticks to quality quotient at all stages of full-stack software development.
 Actually, quality is built-in, and it is expected that testing detects defects only.
-On the other hand, the ultimate goal of quality assurance (QA) is to prevent defects, and that is why the team that owns quality is willing to back to it in any way it can.
+On the other hand, the ultimate goal of software quality assurance (QA) is to prevent defects, and that is why the team that owns quality is willing to back to it in any way it can.

 Different Roles and Quality Adherence

-- Define testing activities for testers or test engineers
+- Define software testing activities for QA software testers or test engineers

 - Take all test planning responsibilities

-- Check availability of resources to execute test activities
+- Check the availability of resources to execute test activities

-- Check testing status in all software development phases
+- Check testing status in all full-stack software development phases

-- Prepare the status report of testing activities
+- Prepare the status report of software testing activities

 - Interact with customers and clients